AdobeDocs/experience-manager-pattern-detection.en/help/using/dg.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_bpa_dg_guidance"
 >title="Implementation Guidance"
->abstract="Following AEM development guidelines & best practices, Customers should review their implementations on usage of Sling Commons Scheduler and restructure them to Sling Jobs, restructure their system maintenance tasks, review streaming of any binary data and refactor their code to be compliant with AEM as a Cloud Service."
+>abstract="Review your implementations on usage of Sling Commons Scheduler.
+Restructure them to Sling Jobs, restructure their system maintenance tasks, review streaming of any binary data, and refactor their code to be compliant with AEM as a Cloud Service."
 >additional-url="https://sling.apache.org/documentation/bundles/apache-sling-eventing-and-job-handling.html#jobs-guarantee-of-processing" text="Sling Jobs"
->additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/operations/maintenance.html" text="Maintenance Tasks in AEM as a Cloud Service"
+>additional-url="https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/operations/maintenance" text="Maintenance Tasks in AEM as a Cloud Service"

 * `java.io.inputstream`
   * Use a direct-binary upload approach in which the binary is added to the datastore directly.
   * For assets use cases, see [aem-upload](https://github.com/adobe/aem-upload).
 For other types of binaries, custom upload logic can be modeled after this same pattern.

 * `maintenance.task.configuration`
-  * Review AEM as a Cloud Service [Maintenance Task](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/operations/maintenance.html) documentation.
+  * Review AEM as a Cloud Service [Maintenance Task](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/operations/maintenance) documentation.
-  * Ensure that [Maintenance Task Configuration](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/deploying/overview.html#maintenance-tasks-configuration-in-source-control) is in source control.
+  * Ensure that [Maintenance Task Configuration](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/deploying/overview#maintenance-tasks-configuration-in-source-control) is in source control.

 * `sling.commons.scheduler`
   * Replace the use of [Sling Commons Scheduler](https://sling.apache.org/documentation/bundles/scheduler-service-commons-scheduler.html) with [Sling Jobs](https://sling.apache.org/documentation/bundles/apache-sling-eventing-and-job-handling.html#jobs-guarantee-of-processing), which have an at-least-once execution guarantee.
-  * Long running jobs should be avoided if possible.
+  * Long-running jobs should be avoided.

 * `unsupported.asset.api`
   * Instead of using the unsupported APIs of Asset Manager, see [aem-upload](https://github.com/adobe/aem-upload).